Ibrahim778/VitaFTPI-Core/README.md

 # Known Issues:
 _**Nothing to see here**_

-# Credits:
-1. Jordi at jllopisol@gmail.com for making the inspiration for this program
-1. __*HUGE*__ thanks to Silica, Princess of Sleeping, Sarcastic Cat, たまご, TheFlow, DevNoName120, Rinnegatamante, s1ngyy and anyone else who helped for answering all of my questions.
-1. WinSCP
-1. @The-Princess-of-Sleeping for the original NetDbLogPc and PrincessLog.
-1. Teakhanirons for the USB suppourt from EmergencyMount I stole the code for it from there.
-1. Sillica for UnityTools
-1. Icon for UnityLoader was very kindly provided by @noradninja on discord (sadly no longer needed).
-1. TheOfficialFlow for making our vita's hackable on newer firmwares
-1. Team Molecule for Henkaku
-1. @CTPEJIOK22 for giving me the idea on discord
-1. @asdronin on discord for making the server
-1. @iDevOnAParkingLot on Discord for the new layout.
-1. Sony for the console.
-1. Everyone who contributed to VitaSDK.
-1. Anyone else who helped out on the discord servers.

 # Updating
 ## Unity
 Updating is simple dowload the new unity.zip file and run the installer again and use the new unitpackage.